Superalgos/Superalgos/README.md

 ## Superalgos minimizes your risks

-* No one can know what strategies you design / run
+* No one can know what strategies you design / run.
-* No one can front-run you
+* No one can front-run you.
-* No one can steal your trading ideas
+* No one can steal your trading ideas.
-* No one knows how much money you have / trade
+* No one knows how much money you have / trade.
-* No one can see your exchange keys
+* No one can see your exchange keys.

 # Getting Started